 The Thrive team are leading the way with the most updated, functional and useful WordPress themes and tools, so I'd get in now while the prices are still incredibly reasonable for what you get.
 Excellent service and excellent value all round.

 One of the first things you want to do when you set up your self-hosted WordPress site is start collecting emails.
-Aweber is the software I recommend for this purpose.
+ActiveCampaign is the software I recommend for this purpose.

-Collecting emails allows you to start building a fan base of people who you can directly contact when you update your site, release new information or products or just want to share something.
+Collecting emails allows you to start building a fan base of people who you can directly contact when you update your site, release new information or products or just want to share something and ActiveCampaign allows you to do all this and much more, simply.

 Once you've created your site, if you're looking to blog regularly, then check out CoSchedule which is the software I use to organise my content.